rremple/intervalidus/readme.md

   immutable variant is also provided.
 Note that the sample billing application uses this multimap directly for managing customer transactions.

-- A "box search tree", which is a hyperoctree (i.e., a B-tree, quadtree, octree, etc., depending on the dimension) that supports quick retrieval by interval.
-Box search trees manage "boxed" data in multidimensional double space.
+- A "box search tree", which is a specialized, high-performance hyperoctree (i.e., a B-tree, quadtree, octree, etc., depending on the dimension) optimized for multidimensional intervals rather than simple points.
+Box search trees manage "boxed" data in multidimensional double space, supporting quick retrieval of data by interval.
 Unlike classic spacial search trees (used in collision detection and the like), these data structures manage "boxes" rather than individual points.
 Boxes are split and stored in all applicable subtrees (hyperoctants) of the data structure as subtrees are split.
 Intervalildus uses the ordered hashes of interval boundaries to approximate all